SErdemKan/bill-and-stock-tracking-program-Unfinished-/README.md

-# bill-and-stock-tracking-program-Unfinished-
-A bill program that can create a table.
-It can also track stock.
+A program that is not completely finished.
+Win SQL server was used.
+I am sharing the database.
+You can create a table through the program and receive customers with reservations or normally.
+Or you can use the stock tracking application.